Flexberry/flexberry.github.io/pages/guides/tasks/flexberry-ember/gt_flexberry-ember-case-05.en.md

 ---
-title: Option 5 - `Платные парковки`
+title: Option 5 - «Paid Parking»
 keywords: Tasks
 sidebar: guide-tasks_sidebar
 toc: true
 permalink: en/gt_flexberry-ember-case-05.html
 lang: en
 autotranslated: true
-hash: bb2194f11ed409bd5d2ed5d95b2478cdbdccdfde5b16342113467506dc095d12
+hash: 24ab27b0dd8ff7951cfad9ed53d60a6ba258c4fa729405a1dc3c57a0d074472a
 summary: the Variant end-to-end specifications for the design and development using the framework Flexberry Ember
 ---

 ## Job

-In the framework of the practical part of the course you will have developed end-to-end example: application `Платные парковки` (IP for automation of accounting of parked cars).
+In the framework of the practical part of the course you will have developed end-to-end example: application «Paid Parking» (IP for automation of accounting of parked cars).

 The first part of the practical exercises will be devoted to the development of basic technologies, such as C#, databases, client technology, etc., the second part will include a study of the possibilities of the platform Flexberry to efficiently create applications.